bmerkle3/phase-0-tracks/version-control/git-definitions.md

 **Instructions: ** Define each of the following Git concepts.

 * What is version control?
 Why is it useful?
-Version control is the system of saving all previous commits for future referance.
+Version control is the system of saving all previous commits for future reference.
 It is useful because you might add code that unintentionally creates a bug, and want to revert to a previous version of your program.
-Version control lets you jump back to a version that didn't have the bug, so you can debug by'starting fresh' without losing the work that functioned without any bugs.
+Version control lets you jump back to a version that didn't have the bug, so you can debug by starting fresh' without losing the work that functioned without any bugs.

 * What is a branch and why would you use one?